Attentive techniques. Psychology: its methods and techniques - M.S. Levels of Basal Emotional Organization

 • 4.
 Linking current events, thoughts and experiences with the past.

 • 5.
-Giving the client another opportunity to understand their feelings, behavior or problems.
+Giving the client another opportunity to understand his feelings, behavior or problems.

-Interpretation is the main technique of influencing, therefore it is used towards the end of the consultation, at the stage of influencing, but never at the beginning of the consultation.
+Interpretation is the main technique of influence, therefore it is used towards the end of consultation, at the stage of influence, but never used at the beginning of consultation.

 • 1.
-Interpretation should not be too deep, it only relates to what the client already knows.
+The interpretation should not be too deep, it only relates to what the client already knows.

 • 2.
-The timeliness of the interpretation is important, the client's readiness to accept it.
+The timeliness of the interpretation and the client’s willingness to accept it are important.

 • 3.
-The effectiveness of the use of interpretation depends on the personality of the client.
+The effectiveness of using interpretation depends on the client's personality.
 Clients with high self-esteem and education are more sensitive to interpretation.

 • 4.
-You should not use many interpretations in one consultation - this can cause the client's psychological defenses to be updated.
+You should not use many interpretations in one consultation - this may cause the client to actualize psychological defenses.

 • 5.
 Interpretation should be formulated as assumptions, hypotheses, but not categorically.
-This wording facilitates acceptance of the interpretation by the client.
+This formulation promotes acceptance of the client's interpretation.

-The effectiveness of the application of interpretation can be evidenced by the client's reaction to it.
-If the client reacts indifferently to the interpretation, not noticing it, tells something of his own further, this means that the interpretation was most likely erroneous, did not affect the key motives of the client; in this case, it is necessary to reconsider the advisory hypothesis.
-If the client reacts to the interpretation with hostility, rejects it, perhaps the interpretation got to the root of the problem, but was not expressed in a timely manner, the client is not ready to accept it.
-Accurate and timely interpretation causes an "aha-reaction" in the client, insight, a new look at the problem, while he may experience different feelings - from deep thought to delight, and sometimes he may burst into tears.
+The effectiveness of the interpretation can be evidenced by the client's reaction to it.
+If the client reacts indifferently to the interpretation, without noticing it, and then tells something of his own, this means that the interpretation, most likely, was erroneous and did not affect the client’s key motives; in this case, it is necessary to reconsider the advisory hypothesis.
+If the client reacts hostilely to the interpretation and rejects it, perhaps the interpretation got to the root of the problem, but was not expressed in a timely manner, the client is not ready to accept it.
+An accurate and timely interpretation causes an “aha reaction” in the client, insight, a new look at the problem, while he may experience different feelings - from deep thoughtfulness to delight, and sometimes he may burst into tears.

 12. Confrontation is a demonstration to the client of his methods of psychological defense.
-The use of the confrontation technique is possible only with mutual trust, otherwise the confrontation may be perceived by the client as aggression on the part of the consultant.
+The use of confrontation techniques is possible only with mutual trust, otherwise confrontation may be perceived by the client as aggression on the part of the consultant.

-We list the cases of using the technique of confrontation.
+Let us list the cases of using the confrontation technique.

 • 1.
-Confrontation in order to draw the client's attention to contradictions in his behavior, thoughts, feelings.
-This technique is performed in two steps:
+Confrontation in order to draw the client’s attention to contradictions in his behavior, thoughts, and feelings.
+This technique is performed in two stages:

 • a) a certain aspect of the client’s behavior is stated;

-• b) "but (however) ..." - describes inconsistent behavior.
-In contrast to the interpretation, when using confrontation, it is directly indicated the causes and origins of the contradiction.
+• b) “but (however)…” - describes contradictory behavior.
+In contrast to interpretation, when using confrontation, the causes and origins of the contradiction are directly indicated.

 • 2.
-Confrontation to help see the situation for what it really is, contrary to the client's idea of it in the context of his needs.
+Confrontation in order to help see the situation as it really is, contrary to the client’s idea of it in the context of his needs.

 • 3.
-Confrontation to draw the client's attention to avoidance of discussing certain issues ("You don't say anything about your sex life").
+Confrontation in order to draw the client’s attention to his avoidance of discussing certain problems (“You don’t say anything about your sex life”).

 • 4.
-Interruption of the client's narrative - also a type of confrontation, used when the client moves away from the topic.
+Interrupting the client's narration is also a type of confrontation, used when the client leaves the topic.

-• 1) not be used as a punishment for the client;
+• 1) do not use it as punishment for the client;

-• 2) not to use confrontation to destroy psychological defense mechanisms;
+• 2) do not use confrontation to destroy psychological defense mechanisms;

-• 3) do not use confrontation to meet the needs and self-expression of the consultant.
-The misuse of confrontation usually means that the counselor is dealing with their own personal problems.
+• 3) do not use confrontation to satisfy the needs and self-expression of the consultant.
+The incorrect use of confrontation usually means that the consultant is dealing with his own personal problems.

 Rules for using confrontation: